 Soriero began playing guitar at the age of nine, under the tutelage of Connecticut-based jazz guitarist Ron Stebbins.
 He cites Eric Clapton and the Three Kings (B.B., Albert, and Freddie) as most influential on his playing.
 In 2019 he represented the Massachusetts Blues Society as a member of acoustic blues duo the Screwtop Sommeliers at the International Blues Challenge in Memphis, Tennessee.
 In 2020 he left corporate America to focus solely on a career in music.

-Below is a sneak peek of the video for “The Blizzard of ’73,” animated by Scuba Steve.
+Below is the video for “The Blizzard of ’73,” animated by Scuba Steve.
 Based on a real snowstorm that hit the southeast United States stranding thousands of winter vacation travelers, Soriero describes the song as “a little bit country, a little bit bluegrass and a whole lotta foot tappin’ Western swing.”
-That it certainly is, with Toby providing the guitar, bass, Resonator, banjo, mandolin, and handclaps.
+That it certainly is, with Toby providing the guitar, bass, resonator, banjo, mandolin, and handclaps.

 Lauren for ABS: